International

 Current Political Context

-Alain Berset of the Social Democratic Party will be presiding the Federal Council in 2023, with Viola Amherd (Mitte/VS) as vice president.
+Viola Amherd (Mitte/VS) will be presiding the Federal Council in 2024, with Karin Keller-Sutter (FDP) as vice president.

 Main Political Parties

-The main parties in the Country are:
+The main parties represented in the parliament are:

 - Swiss People's Party (SVP/UDC): populist right-wing group; strong base in German-speaking areas of Switzerland

-- Social Democratic Party (SP/PS): centre-left
+- Social Democratic Party (SP/PS): centre-left, advocates for social justice, equality, and sustainable development

 - The Centre: centre-right (formed from the merger of the Christian Democratic Party and the Conservative Democratic Party)